-- 1. Place a framing square on the table with the short leg against the saw blade.
+- Place a framing square on the table with the short leg against the saw blade.
 Do not allow the square to rest against a "set-out" tooth; it must rest flat against the blade side.
 The square should be parallel to the fence and square to the table. - 2.
 If the saw is square with the table top, such that there is no visible gap between the side of the square and the saw blade as shown below, no adjustment is necessary.
 Set the bevel indicator to the 0° mark.

-- a.
+- If there is a gap, perform the following adjustment. - a.
 Carefully remove the two screws holding the bevel scale.
 There are two spacers on these screws behind the bevel scale. - b.
 Loosen the four (4) socket head cap screws using the 5/32" hex wrench provided. - c.
 Rotate the motor until the blade is flat against the square while holding the square firmly against the table. - d.
 Snug up each of the four bolts and recheck squareness.
-If square, tighten the four bolts. - e.
-Reassemble the bevel scale, being sure to place the spacers between the scale and the motor. - f.
+If square, tighten the four bolts. - Reassemble the bevel scale, being sure to place the spacers between the scale and the motor. - f.
 Set bevel indicator to the 0° mark.